bbrick21/reading-notes/README.md

 # What is "Growth Mindset"?
 * I like to think that Growth Mindset is the idea that *any skill* one can identify, one can learn.
 * We begin learning things from the moment we are born.
 As we age, the concepts we learn may become more complex, but can be learn so long as effort is applied.
+* Those with a Fixed Mindset tend to believe that their skills and abilities are fixed, and are limited in terms of growth.
+This way of thinking leads to people never trying things because they lack the belief, or giving up too soon.
+* A growth mindset allows us to push through because we know it is just a matter of time before we succeed.
 ****
 ## How can I exercise Growth Mindset?
 1. Understand the cycle of learning: